hilt86/NAGBOT/README.md

 # CSC3600
-##Semester 1 2018
+## Semester 1 2018
-This REPO is for a CSC3600 Project for the University of Southern Queensland (USQ)
+This Repository is for a University of Southern Queensland (USQ) Undergraduate Subject - CSC3600

 **Project Members**